boriskaus/Kigali-geodynamics-shortcourse/JuliaIntro/IntroJulia.md

 ## 12. Using GeophysicalModelGenerator
 The package [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) is quite handy to collect data of different parts of the world, and visualize that in 3D using [Paraview](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) which is an open-source 3D visualisation package.
+It has a large amount of [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev) to show you how this works for different cases.

 Let's do some exercise with this, and plot the topography of Kigali.
 This requires you to install both the `GMT` and `GeophysicalModelGenerator` packages:

 ```julia